progxeno/mqtt-opcua-interface/README.txt

 1.
-Install msys like discribed in docs/msys Setup.rtf
+Install msys like discribed in docs/msys setup.rtf

 2.
 In Eclipse: